Eflame-01/CS-401/Stable Matching Algorithm/StableMatching README.md

-This file is my crack at trying the Stable Matching algorithm.
+This file is my crack at trying the Stable Matching algorithm in an Object Oriented way.

 Main:
     In the main method, 4 people are created: 2 men and 2 woman.